EBI-Metabolights/metabolights-utils/README.md

     # get page 2 with selected columns from isa table.
     # read 50 items from offset 50 (page 2)
-    # If addition columns are not added to result even if they are not selected.
+    # Addition columns will be in result even if they are not selected.
+    # Parameter Value[Autosampler model] is ontology column.
+So 2 new columns will be added to result.
     result: IsaTableFileReaderResult = reader.get_page(
         page=2,
         results_per_page=50,